-Major Highlights
+Major Highlights of Makorori Headland Walk

 Location and Accessibility

-Makorori Headland is beautifully situated in Gisborne, New Zealand, within the Tairāwhiti region.
-This stunning location overlooks Makorori and Wainui beaches, providing breathtaking views of Te Kurī-a-Pāoa (Young Nick's Head) and the Mahia Peninsula.
+Makorori Headland is beautifully located near Gisborne, within the Tairāwhiti region of New Zealand.
+This stunning spot overlooks both Makorori and Wainui beaches, offering incredible views of iconic landmarks like Te Kurī-a-Pāoa (Young Nick’s Head).
+The headland is a gateway to the vibrant coastal scenery and rich wildlife of the area, making it a must-visit for outdoor enthusiasts.

 Duration and Difficulty Level